Unbearable (short story collection): Nails

-A boy gets stranded on an island with his father.
+A boy called Lehman gets stranded on an island with his father.
 But he has three other problems: one, he has never seen his mother; two, he is forced to watch his father die; and three, he has nails growing all over him.
 Was later adapted as an episode of Round The Twist.

 Yuggles

-A boy enters a mushroom-picking competition to win a large Easter egg for his sick little sister.
+A boy called Pockets enters a mushroom-picking competition to win a large Easter egg for his sick little sister Midge.
 But all his mushrooms except one get stolen, and that one mushroom has the ability to change shape and scare off mean people.
 Was later adapted as an episode of Round The Twist.

 Grandad's Gifts

-A boy finds a dead fox in a cupboard in his bedroom.
+A boy called Shane finds a dead fox in a cupboard in his bedroom.
 But when he gets a call to pick lemons from his lemon tree and give them to the fox, it seems to come back to life.
 Was later adapted as an episode of Round The Twist, and also re-published as a picture book with added illustrations.

 Smelly Feat

-A boy who has no sense of smell decides to wear his socks for three straight months, believing that doing so will cause nearby people to fall asleep.
+A boy called Berin who has no sense of smell decides to wear his socks for three straight months, believing that doing so will cause nearby people to fall asleep.
 It is not just people, even animals are affected.
 But the person he most wants to use them on is his enemy, who is planning to slaughter his 200-year-old turtle friend.
 Was later adapted as an episode of Round The Twist.